 While annuities can be useful retirement-income tools, they may not be the right ones for your needs.
 Here are a few things to keep in mind when you choose an annuity:

 - Distributions are taxed as ordinary income, not capital gains.
 Investment growth might be tax-deferred.
 However, payments get added to your ordinary income.
 Not only does that mean the tax rate is often higher (for tax year 2019, the IRS’ top income tax rate is 37% versus 20% for capital gains)1.
 In addition, the payments could push you into a higher tax bracket.

 - You’ll face tax implications if you withdraw money before you reach age 59½.
 The IRS will hit you with a 10% early withdrawal penalty if you pull out principal before then.
 Plus the withdrawal amount will also get added to your ordinary income, with the associated risk of tipping into the next tax bracket.

 - You’ll pay to take your money out before your contract is up.
 The annuity issuer counts on having your principal for the term of the annuity.
 Their return commitment is based on being able to invest that money during that time.
 The penalty, called a surrender charge, discourages you from withdrawing your principal early and also helps the issuer recoup returns you received that they won’t have the chance to earn on your investment.
-The earlier into the contract term you withdraw principal, the higher the surrender charge will be; it could reach as high as 20%.
+The earlier into the contract term you withdraw principal, the higher the surrender charge will be.

 - The annuity issuer’s stability can be a risk—so pick carefully in most situations.
 You’ll only receive the income you’re planning for while the company remains in business to pay it.